-The Trustees must comply with the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. § 4321 et seq., and its regulations, 40 C.F.R. § 1500 et seq., when planning restoration projects.
+The Trustees must comply with the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. §§ 4321 et seq., and its regulations, 40 C.F.R. §§ 1500 et seq., when planning restoration projects.
 NEPA is generally applicable to any project that involves federal funding, work performed by the federal government, or permits issued by a federal agency.
 NEPA and its implementing regulations outline the responsibilities of federal agencies under NEPA, including preparing environmental documentation.
 In general, federal agencies contemplating implementation of a major federal action must produce an Environmental Impact Statement (EIS) if the action is expected to have significant impacts on the quality of the human environment.
 When it is uncertain whether a contemplated action is likely to have significant impacts, federal agencies prepare an Environmental Assessment (EA) to evaluate the need for an EIS.
-If the EA demonstrates that the Preferred Alternative(s) will not significant Impact (FONSI), which satisfies the requirements of NEPA, and no EIS is required.
+If the EA demonstrates that the Preferred Alternative(s) will not significantly impact the quality of the human environment, the agency issues a Finding of No Significant Impact (FONSI), which satisfies the requirements of NEPA, and no EIS is required.
 For a proposed restoration plan, if a FONSI determination is made, the Trustees may then issue a final restoration plan describing the selected restoration action(s).

-In compliance with NEPA, this Draft RP/EA summarizes the current environmental setting where the proposed restoration actions may take place, describes the purpose and need for restoration actions, identifies a reasonable range of alternatives, and assesses the potential environmental consequences of those alternatives, including cumulative impacts.
+In compliance with NEPA, this Final RP/EA summarizes the current environmental setting where the proposed restoration actions may take place, describes the purpose and need for restoration actions, identifies a reasonable range of alternatives, assesses the potential environmental consequences of those alternatives, including cumulative impacts, and summarizes public participation in the decision-making process.
 Actions undertaken by the Trustees to restore natural resources under CERCLA must also comply with other applicable laws and regulations, as documented in Chapter 6.

-The Service is acting as the lead federal agency for NEPA compliance for this Draft RP/EA, and NOAA is participating as a cooperating federal agency pursuant to NEPA (40 C.F.R. § 1508.5).
-NOAA may adopt the Final RP/EA, as appropriate, in accordance with 40 C.F.R. § 1506.3 and agency-specific NEPA procedures.
+The Service is acting as the lead federal agency for NEPA compliance for the Draft and Final RP/EA, and NOAA is participating as a cooperating federal agency pursuant to NEPA (40 C.F.R. § 1508.5).
+NOAA is adopting the Final RP/EA, in accordance with 40 C.F.R. § 1506.3 and agency-specific NEPA procedures.